Go Homemove to the page

 Does a healthcare website need telehealth or video consultation pages?

 Not necessarily as a dedicated page, but any practice offering virtual consultations should make this visible on the homepage and services section.
-Patients increasingly filter by telehealth availability before choosing a provider, particularly for mental health, dermatology, and specialist follow-up appointments.
-A "virtual consultations available" signal on the homepage, with a booking flow that distinguishes in-person from virtual appointments, covers most practices' requirements without needing a dedicated telehealth page.
+Patients increasingly filter by telehealth availability before choosing a provider, particularly for mental health, dermatology, and specialist follow-up.
+A "virtual consultations available" signal on the homepage, with a booking flow that distinguishes in-person from virtual, covers most practices' requirements without needing a dedicated telehealth page.

 The bottom line